polterguy/polterguy.github.io/endpoints/index.md

 ![Screenshot of the Endpoints component](/images/endpoints.jpg)

-Notice, all endpoints that requires authorization of some sort assumes a valid JWT token is transmitted in the `Authorization` HTTP header as a _"Bearer"_ type of token, and if not, the user will not be allowed to invoke the endpoint, and an HTTP status code of 401 will be returned.
+Notice, all endpoints that require authorization of some sort assume a valid JWT token is transmitted in the `Authorization` HTTP header as a _"Bearer"_ type of token, and if not, the user will not be allowed to invoke the endpoint, and an HTTP status code of 401 will be returned.
 To retrieve a JWT token use the `magic/system/auth/authenticate` endpoint.
 When you use the Endpoint component, it will automatically associate your existing JWT token with your invocations.

 ## Authentication and authorisation endpoints